signalfx/splunk-extension-wrapper/docs/README.md

 ## Built-in dashboard

-Of course, you can build your own dashboard based on the metrics supported, but we encourage you to take a look at [built-in dashboards](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html#built-in-dashboards) first.
+You can build your own dashboard based on the metrics supported, but we encourage you to take a look at [built-in dashboards](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html#built-in-dashboards) first.
 You can find one dedicated for the SignalFx Lambda Extension Layer.
 It is available under the `AWS Lambda` dashboard group.
 Its name is 'Lambda Extension'.
 The dashboard demonstrates what